-TERN-601 is an oral, small-molecule glucagon-like peptide-1 receptor (GLP-1R) agonist.
-Internal discovery of TERN-601 was driven by computational interaction mapping, chemical synthesis and in vitro characterization of approximately 100 GLP-1R agonist compounds.
-In the fourth quarter of 2021, we nominated TERN-601 as our GLP-1R agonist development candidate for obesity and NASH.
-IND-enabling activities for TERN-601 remain ongoing, with the goal of initiating a first-in-human clinical trial in second half of 2023.
+TERN-601 is an oral, small-molecule GLP-1 receptor agonist.
+Internal discovery of our lead GLP-1 receptor agonist was driven by computational interaction mapping, chemical synthesis and in vitro characterization of many GLP-1 receptor agonist compounds.
+Through this process, we discovered TERN-601, which is a potent GLP-1 receptor agonist partially biased towards cAMP generation over $\beta$ -arrestin recruitment and nominated it for development in the fourth quarter of 2021.
+We initiated first-in-human, Phase 1 trial for obesity in the fourth quarter of 2023 with top-line data, including 28-day body weight loss, expected in the second half of 2024.

-GLP-1 receptor agonists for obesity and NASH
+GLP-1 receptor agonists for obesity

-GLP-1R agonists are intended to address metabolic processes involved in the pathogenesis of obesity, NAFLD, NASH and other metabolic indications.
+GLP-1 receptor agonists are intended to address metabolic processes involved in the pathogenesis of obesity and other metabolic indications.
 Mechanisms that contribute to increased weight include sedentary lifestyles, increased calorie intake and medications such as insulins and antipsychotics.
 Insulin resistance, a hallmark of metabolic syndrome, also plays a key role in obesity.
-The natural endogenous ligand GLP-1 promotes insulin secretion from pancreatic β -cells in a glucose-dependent-manner following food ingestion.
+The natural endogenous ligand GLP-1 promotes insulin secretion from pancreatic $\beta$ -cells in a glucose-dependent-manner following food ingestion.
 GLP-1 has also been shown to reduce glucagon secretion in the liver, slow gastric emptying in the gut, create a sense of satiety in the brain, reduce inflammation and improve cardiac function.
-As a result, synthetic GLP-1 peptides have been approved for obesity and diabetes, which are conditions often accompanying NASH.
+As a result, synthetic GLP-1 peptides have been approved for obesity and diabetes, and have therapeutic potential in other metabolic diseases.